laravel-enso/documentation/docs/packages/charts.md

 ## Features

-- it supports Bar, Bubble, Line, Pie, Doughnut, Polar Area and Radar charts
+- it supports Bar, Bubble, Line, Pie, Doughnut, Polar Area and Radar chart types
 - it creates properly formatted data structures, specific for each supported type of chart from a given data-set
-- the colors used are configurable through the publishable config file
+- the used colors are configurable through the publishable config file
 - comes with a `Chart.vue` VueJS component meant to be included anywhere
 - comes with a `ChartCard.vue` VueJS component meant to be used as card containing the chart